The Definitive Guide to Sightseeing

 St Emilion (1 hr 58 mins/148 km)

-The world heritage medieval centre of St Emilion is an absolute must for wine lovers, for not only is it very beautiful but every other shop sells the red nectar.
-Located in a microclimate perfect for vine growing there are countless vineyards all producing the best quality red wine that’s famous across the world?
-Chateaux producing estates surrounding the village offer tastings, a great experience to sample some of if not the best wine in France.
-In the village itself a must is a visit to the underground 12th century Monolithic church, take the 45-minute tour which covers another three sites too.
+The world heritage medieval centre of St-Émilion is an absolute must for wine lovers, as not only is it wonderful, but every other shop sells the red nectar.
+Located in a microclimate ideal for vine growing, there are numerous vineyards all producing the finest quality red wine, renowned worldwide.
+Chateaux-producing estates surrounding the village offer tastings, a great experience to sample some of, if not the best, wine in France.
+In the village itself, a must-visit is the underground 12th-century Monolithic church, which offers a 45-minute tour that also covers three additional sites.
 Climb the 196 steps of the 68m high bell tower for an unrivalled view.
-Once the day-trippers have gone stay for a twilight tour with a night-watchman and fall in love even more with this magical place.
+Once the day-trippers have gone, stay for a twilight tour with a night-watchman and fall in love even more with this magical place.

 Chalus